mewong21/waikaneapp-readme/docs/source/index.rst

 With **Flood Check**, you’ll know the conditions before you go — giving you peace of mind and the tools to make safe, informed decisions.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` for the project.
+Check out the :doc:`usage` section for further information, including the :ref:`installation` for the project.

 .. note::